V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 1

-[V²Site Launch][1] is about creating the V² web site that publishes our vision, how we will get there, who we are and how this helps you.
+[V²Site Launch][1] is about creating the V² web site that publishes our vision, how we will get there, who we are, and how this helps you.
 We also create the tools to make contribution very fast and easy.
 This helps us work faster and will attract more contributors to help V² move faster.
-Finally it gives you very easy methods to report bugs and request features via V² Flow Button and in turn provides us with the tools to track, rate and close these issues very efficiently.
-Finally we create a Work Flow System that is guiding Contributors when working down their tasks and issues to deliver work so that it fits in directly without lengthy reworks.
+It gives you very easy methods to report bugs and request features via V² Flow Button and in turn provides us with the tools to track, rate, and close these issues very efficiently.
+Finally we create a work flow system that is guiding contributors when working down their tasks and issues to deliver work so that it fits in directly without lengthy reworks.

 ## Connection 1-2

-You have heard of “Sitting on Shoulders of Giants”.
-Only this time the community is building the Giant ourselves.
-Growing it with each consecutive campaign.
-Campaign 1 V²Site Launch creates all the tools that makes working together as a community more focused and more efficient.
-In Campaign 2 we are already using these tools to full extend thus greatly increasing our speed by benefitting of automation.
+You have heard of “Sitting on Shoulders of Giants”, only this time the community is building the Giant ourselves, growing it with each consecutive campaign.
+Campaign 1 V²Site launch creates all the tools that makes working together as a community more focused and more efficient.
+In Campaign 2 we are already using these tools to the full extent, thus greatly increasing our speed by benefitting  automation.
 The new management tools also allow to add more contributors.
 We welcome the V²Shop-Midwest team: Karen, Tom and Bobby!

 ## Campaign 2

 [Community Promotion][2]: V²Case has been developed with the Community.
-This is our opportunity to give back with Community discounts on the V² Trailblazer Products ViCase and ViPC.
+This is our opportunity to give back with community discounts on the V² Trailblazer Products ViCase and ViPC.
 Check out these innovative products in the V²Shop.
 Help us promote the V² Shop by telling your friends in order to help us reach our stretch goal and you will earn free bonus products.

 ## Connection 2-3

 Campaign 2 grew awarenes and availability of V² Trailblazer Products to the point to peak the interest of press and shops.
 Campaign 3 will actively approach them with press releases and new products.
-Press coverage and increased availability is critical to the continued grows of the V² movement.
+Press coverage and increased availability is critical to the continued growth of the V² movement.

 ## Campaign 3

-[Press & Shop Campaign:][3] Ready build Mini and All-In-One PCs are becoming available in major stores, such as Amazon, Newegg and eBay.
+[Press & Shop Campaign:][3] Ready-built Mini and All-In-One PCs are becoming available in major stores, such as Amazon, Newegg and eBay.
 Or if you are (or want to be) a shop owner we have tutorials and case studies on how to add ViCase or ViPC to your existing store or even how to build one.
 The resulting increase in availability will trigger some of the press to realize that V² Movement is at the beginning of bigger changes improving the situation for users and makers alike.
-Consequently we hope that press coverage will include both V²Trailblazer Products and their Open Standards.
+Consequently we hope that press coverage will include both V²Trailblazer Products and their open standards.

 ## Connection 3-4

-The Press & Shop Campaign is lasting for half a year.
+The Press & Shop Campaign has lasted for half a year.
 It's first major news is the availability of V² Trailblazer Products in major online stores.
 But one major news can not carry for half a year.
-This is where the introduction for V²Case Tiny and V²Case Small come in.
+This is where the introduction for V²Case Tiny and V²Case Small come into play.
 They will add major news every two months in this period.
-And each new case will introduce several new ViPC computer, each spread out two weeks apart.
+And each new case will introduce several new ViPC computers, each spread out two weeks apart.

 ## Campaign 4

 **V²Case Tiny** shrinks all the goodness of ViCase / ViPC to three Liters, effectively making the first ultra portable modular Workstation PC build from Desktop Parts.
-This campaign is about shipping the first Golden Samples, getting reviews, include the feedback into new and improved shipping Trailblazer Products ViCase and ViPC.
+This campaign is about shipping the first golden samples, getting reviews, and including the feedback into new and improved shipping Trailblazer Products ViCase and ViPC.

 ## Connection 4-5